Conditional Gradient Methods: Improved convergence rates

 Thus the following is our linear convergence template.
-Let \(d_t\) denote the directions taken by the algorithm.
+Let \(d_t\) denote the negative of the direction taken by the algorithm.
 To obtain explicit convergence rates, we assume the following \emph{scaling condition} for some constant \(\alpha > 0\) for all \(t \geq 0\):

 which relates the direction $d_t$ to the idealized direction $x-x^*$ and will allow us to directly relate the progress from the direction $d_t$ with that of the idealized direction~$x-x^*$ that points towards to the optimum $x^*$.
 The scaling condition is usually ensured by some additional structure either of the objective function or the feasible region (or their combination in some cases) as we will see in what follows.
 Assuming the scaling condition we have the progress estimate: